-Legalising cannabis: its possible impact and consequences
+Legalising cannabis: Its possible impact and consequence

 Support for the legalisation of cannabis in the UK has been increasing, with a spate of celebrities and politicians adding their voice to campaigns calling for the manufacture, sale and use of the drug to be decriminalised.

 The Guardian reports that a new single-issue political party dedicated to repealing cannabis laws will field candidates in this May’s general election.
 Cista (Cannabis is Safer than Alcohol), partly funded by Bebo co-founder Paul Birch, hopes to draw attention to a commissioned YouGov poll which found that 44 per cent of voters supported cannabis legalisation.

 Supporters argue that the war on drugs has failed, as prosecuting people for possessing cannabis incriminates and punishes non-violent drug users.
 This pushes them further into criminality and wastes valuable police time and resources.